claabs/watch-dogs-legion-version-manager/GitAlternative.md

 ### Switch to an older version

-Open Git Bash in the game folder and run: `git checkout 1.2.40`.
-Replace the version number with your desired version.

 To list the available versions, run:

 * `git fetch`
 * `git tag --list`

+To switch to an older version:

+1. Make sure Ubisoft Connect is open in online mode
+1. Open and close Watch Dogs: Legion
+1. Open Git Bash in the game folder and run: `git checkout 1.2.40`
+1. Open and close Watch Dogs: Legion again
+1. Switch Ubisoft Connect to offline mode
+1. You can now play the game as desired in offline mode

+No not change the DirectX version (11/12) of the game while on an old version.
+If you do, you will have to revert to latest again and redo the above steps.

 ### Switch to the latest version